petergridge/Irrigation-V5/README.md

       - Mon, Wed, Fri
       - Mon, Tue, Wed, Thu, Fri, Sat, Sun
 ```
+### Unscheduled execution of a zone or program
+When a program or zone is triggered manually the following rules are applied:
+The zone will not run if:
+- the zone is disabled, or
+- the zone frequency is 'Off'

+These sensors will be defaulted:
+- Water Adjustment will default to 1
+- Rain sensor will default to off

 ### ECO feature
 The ECO feature allows multiple short watering cycles to be configure for a zone in the program to minimise run off and wastage.
 Setting the optional configuration of the Wait, Repeat attributes of a zone will enable the feature.
-Perfect for pots and can reduce water used by 50%, try it.
+Perfect for pots and can reduce water used by 50%.

 * *wait* sets the length of time to wait between watering cycles
 * *repeat* defines the number of watering cycles to run

 ### Pump or master solenoid
 You can optionally define a pump/master soleniod to turn on concurrently with the zone.
 The pump class then monitors the zones that require it and will remain active during zone transitions.
 The will shut off a few seconds after a zone has completed alowing a smooth transition between zones.
-Currently the pump class only monitors during a program run cycle.
+The pump class only monitors during a program run cycle.

 ### Zone Group
-You can optionally configure grouped zones to run concurrently.
+You can optionally configure zones to run concurrently.

-**New V5.2.0** Zone groups are now setup in the config flow.
-Any existing groups are automatically migrated.

-This provides for greater validation, for example:
+Note:
 * a group must have at least two zones,
-* if a zone is deleted the related group will also be deleted, also
+* if a zone is deleted the related group will also be deleted,
 * if the switch associated to a zone is changed the related group will be deleted.

-**Legacy model:** V5.1 and earlier, zones are grouped by having the same text in the input value, for example each zone with a value of 'A' will run concurrently.

 ### Monitor Controller Feature
 If you have binary binary sensor that indicates the status of the watering system hardware, you can use this to prevent this system from initiating watering until the system is active.

 For example I use an ESPHome implementation to control the hardware it exposes a status sensor, should the controller lose power or connectivity to Wi-Fi the custom control will not initiate the watering.
 There is also be a visual indication on the custom card of the status of the controller.

-Zone switches that are not in a known (on, off) state will not be executed.
+Additionaly, zone switches that are not in a known (on, off) state will not be executed, and a warning message will be logged.

 ### Watering Adjuster feature
 As an alternative to the rain sensor you can use the watering adjustment feature.
 With this feature the integrator is responsible to provide a multiplier value using a input_number or sensor component.
 I imagine that this would be based on weather data or a moisture sensor.